mean00/spotWelderControlBoard/README.md

-/!\ there is a gd32 branch used for gd32 chip only /!\
+/!\ there is a lnVersion branch used for gd32 chip only /!\

 This is under development